FrancesScratcherd/PSO-Method-Dissertation-Code/README.md

 In this repository, I am sharing some of the code from my dissertation on the PSO (Particle Swarm Optimization) method.

 My dissertation is largely based on the work of Lorenzo Pareschi and Sara Grassi.
 During the summer of 2024, I undertook a project titled **Mean-Field Techniques in Particle Swarm Optimization** for my master's dissertation at Heriot-Watt University.
-In this project, I aimed to derive Vlasov-Fokker-Planck type equations that characterize the dynamics of CBO (Collective Behavior Optimization) models—simpler but similar to PSO.
+In this project, I aimed to derive Vlasov-Fokker-Planck type equations that characterize the dynamics of CBO  models—simpler but similar to PSO.
 Alongside this, I performed numerical testing, which included histogram plots of the SD-PSO (Stochastic Dynamics Particle Swarm Optimization) systems, as well as histogram and PDF comparisons of the analogous Vlasov-Fokker-Planck type equations characterizing the SD-SPO and SD-PSO equations themselves.

 ## Project Overview